-Charlie Brooker’s dystopian anthology series debuted its third season on Netflix last year to widespread acclaim, and, after picking up a couple of Emmy awards in September (including best writing for that incredible San Junipero episode), expectations are higher than ever for series four.
+Charlie Brooker's dystopian anthology series debuted its third season on Netflix last year to widespread acclaim, and, after picking up a couple of Emmy awards in September (including best writing for that incredible San Junipero episode), expectations are higher than ever for season four.

 Find out everything we know about the upcoming season below.

 When is Black Mirror season four released on Netflix?

 Black Mirror season four will be released on Friday 29th December.
 The perfect way to see out the end of 2017...
 Check out the full trailer below.

 Is there a trailer?

 Yes, plenty.
 As well as the full trailer above, in August, Netflix released a short teaser to announce the episode titles, which also gave us a very, very brief glimpse into the worlds created in each episode.
 Check it out below.

 Since Sunday 26th November, Netflix has been releasing individual episode trailers for season four, beginning with a promo clip for Jodie Foster-directed episode Arkangel.
 Check out all the other trailers here.

 The second, a promo for Crocodile, seems to show a young female detective (Kiran Sonia Sawar) attempting to piece together a crime with the help of some sort of technology that can access people's memories.
 Check it out below.